ToeKnee013/Capstone-Project-BellaBeat/README.md

   * R-Squared ≈ 0.6
   * P-value < 0.0001
 ## Act
-Final reccomendations for marketing strategy:
+Final recommendations for marketing strategy:
-1. Promote an advertisment towards individuals seeking weight loss which encourages them to exercise with more intensity
+1. Promote an advertisement towards individuals seeking weight loss which encourages them to exercise with more intensity
-2. Integrate a software mechanic that promotes burning calories which rewards the customers.  i.e. earning points for staying consistent with target calories burned a week or month which can be spent to obtain in app cosmetics/avatars/etc.
+2. Integrate a software mechanic that promotes burning calories which rewards the customers.  i.e. earning points for staying consistent with target calories burned a week or month which can be spent to obtain in app cosmetics/avatars/etc or reward points used to purchase groceries/gas/gift cards/etc.